Polygonal Unadjusted Langevin Algorithms: Creating stable and efficient adaptive algorithms for neural networks: New Algorithm: TH O POULA

-where $\theta \in \mathbb R^{d}$, $\eta \in (0,1)$ is the regularization parameter and $r\geq \frac{q}{2} +1$.
-In the context of fine tuning of neural networks, $F$ represents the loss function for the task at hand and $\theta$ denotes the vector of the neural network's parameters.
-Note that the regularization term, $\frac{\eta}{2(r+1)}|\theta|^{2(r+1)}$, is added in order to guarantee that the dissipativity property holds, since it is essential for the convergence analysis. \begin{remark} For the reader who prefers to consider the optimization problem without the regularization term, i.e. with $\eta=0$, the dissipative condition \eqref{eq:diss} has to be additionally assumed as in the literature \citep{raginsky:17, xu:18, erdo:18}.
+In the context of fine tuning of neural networks, $F$ represents the loss function for the task at hand and $\theta$ denotes the vector of the model's parameters.
+In particular, $r$ is determined by the property of the model.

+\begin{remark} For the reader who prefers to consider the optimization problem without the regularization term, i.e., $\eta=0$, the dissipativity condition \eqref{eq:diss} has to be additionally assumed as in the literature \citep{raginsky:17, xu:18, erdo:18}.
 Then, the same analysis can be applied to obtain our main results without any additional effort.
 However, it is yet to be proven theoretically that such an assumption holds in general for neural networks and thus it becomes a case-by-case investigation.
-In other words, we present here the formal theoretical statement with the appropriate regularization term which covers all of these cases. \end{remark} In particular, $r$ depends on the neural network's structure, whereas $q$ is described in Assumption~\ref{ass:stoc_grad}.
-Consequently, the stochastic gradient with the regularization term is given by
+In other words, we present here the formal theoretical statement with the appropriate regularization term which covers all of these cases. \end{remark}